-At locations included in the drainage watersheds of certain streams stipulated as not requiring detention in Table B-2 in Appendix B, provided Type 2 Detention is not needed for managing property-toproperty stormflow.
+At locations included in the drainage watersheds of certain streams stipulated as not requiring detention in Table B-1 and associated watershed maps in Appendix B, provided Type 2 Detention is not needed for managing property-to-property stormflow.

-\ Existing platted lot as used above shall be defined as legal lots of record prior to January 2007.
+^{} Existing platted lot as used above shall be defined as legal lots of record prior to January 2007.